 Where did the Once Again Nut Butter name come from?

 Our founders had a history of starting businesses, and so people said, “Once Again,” Jeremy and Connie are starting a new business.
 “Once Again,” Jeremy and Connie are starting another worker-ownership business.
 Hence we became Once Again Nut Butter.
+Over the next thirty years, our founders would work hard to create a company that strives to provide delicious organic and gluten-free peanut butter and natural nut butter products that continue to be enjoyed today.

 1976: Once Again was founded by Jeremy Thaler and Constance Potter.
 A friend mentioned the idea of purchasing a small, used coffee roaster and trying to roast bulk nuts.
 Production began in a small, 800-square foot space in their basement.
 Jeremy arranged to use the discarded bulk pails from a local bakery to pack bulk nut butter.